 I vented to numerous loved ones about my workday woes, and they all had the same response: It sounds like you’re burnt out.

 “Nah, that’s not true,” I’d respond nonchalantly.
 “Things have just been busy lately and I’m in a funk about it.
 I’ll bounce back.”

 As I’m sure so many other people have, I brushed aside these red flags as normal work stress.
 A little bit of exhaustion, frustration, and anxiety was a standard part of working life, right?
 That’s why it came with a paycheck.

 Spoiler alert: What I was feeling wasn’t actually justifiable stress.
 I really was teetering on the edge of full-fledged burnout, and (ironically) it took a lot of hard work and habit changes to bring myself back.

 The experience itself was brutal, but it also made me realize that it’s incredibly difficult to identify the signs of burnout at work when they’re actually happening.

 Despite the fact that “burnout” has become a bit of a buzzword, it’s still a tough concept to wrap our arms around—where’s the dividing line between normal stress and a larger problem?
 Read on for a guide to exactly what burnout is, the signs it’s happening, and what you can do when you realize you’re sliding down that slippery slope.

 What Is Burnout…Really?

-While the medical field has yet to outline specific criteria, there are some common themes that most researchers and experts tend to agree on.
+This new description echoes some common themes that most researchers and experts tend to agree on.

 “Burnout is when somebody just feels depleted from doing the task at hand,” says Alice Domar, PhD, Director of the Domar Center for Mind/Body Health.
 “It happens when the demands being put upon you exceed the resources you have.
 The tank is empty.”